drekka/Alchemic/README.md

 }
 ```

-__AcInitiailizer__ tells Alchemic that when it needs to create an instance of MyClass, what initializer it should use, and where to find the argument values needed.
+__AcInitiailizer__ tells Alchemic that when creating an instance, which initializer it should use and where to find the argument values needed.

-See [Declaring method arguments](#declaring-method-arguments) for details on passing arguments.
+See [Method arguments](method-arguments) for details on passing arguments.

 ## Method object factories